Magyarization: Allegation of violent oppression

 Many Slovak intellectuals and activists (such as national activist Janko Kráľ who started a peasant's revolt) were imprisoned or even sentenced to death for high treason during the Hungarian Revolution of 1848.
 One of the incidents that shocked European public opinion was the Černová (Csernova) massacre in which 15 people were killed and 52 injured in 1907.
-The massacre caused the Kingdom of Hungary to lose prestige in the eyes of the world when English historian R. W. Seton-Watson, Norwegian writer Bjørnstjerne Bjørnson and Russian writer Leo Tolstoy championed this cause.
+The massacre caused the Kingdom of Hungary to lose prestige in the eyes of the world when the English historian Robert William Seton-Watson, the Norwegian writer Bjørnstjerne Bjørnson and the Russian writer Leo Tolstoy championed this cause.
 The case being a proof for the violence of Magyarization is disputed, partly because the sergeant who ordered the shooting and all the shooters were ethnic Slovaks and partly because of the controversial figure of Andrej Hlinka.

 The writers who condemned forced Magyarization in printed publications were likely to be put in jail either on charges of treason or for incitement of ethnic hatred.